-Over the course of the year, the District revised the annual operating budget monthly.
+Over the course of the year, the District revised the annual operating budget regularly.
 The significant budget adjustments fell into the following categories:

-- Budget revisions to the adopted budget required after approval of the State budget - Budget revisions to update revenues to actual enrollment information and to update expenditures for staffing adjustments related to actual enrollments. - Other budget revisions are routine in nature, including adjustments to categorical revenues and expenditures based on final awards, and adjustments between expenditure categories for school and department budgets. - An analysis of significant variations between original and final budget amounts and between final budget amounts and actual budget results for the general fund (or its equivalent).
-The analysis should include any currently known reasons for those variations that are expected to have a significant effect on future services or liquidity
+- Budget revisions to the adopted budget required after approval of the State budget. - Budget revisions to update revenues to actual enrollment information and to update expenditures for staffing adjustments related to actual enrollments. - Other budget revisions are routine in nature, including adjustments to categorical revenues and expenditures based on final awards, and adjustments between expenditure categories for school and department budgets.

-The final balance for the General Fund reflected a decrease to the ending balance of \$91,011.
-The State recommends available reserves of 3% of District expenditures.
+The final revised budget for the General Fund reflected a net increase to the ending balance of \$1.8 million.